Ruddernation-Designs/Ezcape-Video-Chat-WordPress/readme.txt

 * Name change from ezcape video chat to Video Chat (Using Ezcape Chat).

+= 1.1.8 =

+* Tested upto 5.2.3 and there are no issues.

+= 1.1.9 =

+* Tested upto version 5.3 beta, currently everything works as normal.

 == Social Sites ==

 * Ezcape Chat - https://www.ezcapechat.cf/